The “content” module is located in

 src/content (content not chrome :) ).

-As the list above shows, even browser features that are common to modern browsers are not in
+In contrast, many features that are common to modern web browsers do not satisfy these criteria and thus, are not implemented in

 TODO: Draw a modern diagram.